cqpancoast/ntupledicts/README.md

 ```

 The ntuple dict's values here (e.g., `{"pt": [1, 2, 3], ...}`) are track property dicts.
+In the code, the lists of track property values are called value lists.

 ### Creating an ntuple dictionary